 The issue causing this is focus on compliance by the banking industry (as the regulators are now giving it much more scrutiny).
 The banks are following laws which prohibit cross-border sales of unregistered mutual funds.
 This results in US Expats not being eligible to purchase US-domiciled mutual funds or money market funds.

 The manner in which you will be treated by your broker if you are residing overseas ultimately depends on their policies and procedures and the country of your residence.

-Some brokers will let you to keep your existing account once you have moved overseas but will not permit you to open a new account.
+Some brokers will let you keep your existing account once you have moved overseas but will not permit you to open a new account.
 And then there are brokers that requested that overseas customers close their existing accounts.
-In some cases (probably due to ill-thought out IT security policy - as they want to prevent foreign hackers from accessing their systems) you can’t login the brokerage website from an overseas IP address<
+In some cases (probably due to ill-thought out IT security policy - as they want to prevent foreign hackers from accessing their systems) you can’t log in the brokerage website from an overseas IP address<

 Unfortunately you don’t have much recourse once the decision has been made